 If there are no suitable ingredients available, one has to use other technologies to make a good product.
 A good example is the meat substitute “Beeter” by Ojah bv, made possible by TOP’s innovations in the technology instead of the recipe.
 In a lot of cases the combination of ingredient selection and technology is the best solution to make gluten free meat substitutes or other products.

-In case you are facing such a challenge, in product and process development.
+In case you are facing such a challenge, TOP bv can help you in product and process development.

 Amber van Iwaarden